-When there is a boundary line dispute between neighboring properties, many people learn first of the doctrine of "adverse possession", a legal principle derived from common law under which ownership of a parcel of property (or a portion thereof) can change without payment and against the will of the owner.
+When there is a boundary line dispute between neighboring properties, many people learn first of the doctrine of adverse possession, a legal principle derived from common law under which ownership of a parcel of property (or a portion thereof) can change without payment and against the will of the owner.

-Acquiescence for the Statutory Period - The neighboring landowners treat a particular boundary line as the dividing line between their properties for the statutory period, even though it differs from the boundary line defined by their deeds.
+Acquiescence for the Statutory Period: The neighboring landowners treat a particular boundary line as the dividing line between their properties for the statutory period, even though it differs from the boundary line defined by their deeds.
 The statutory period ("statute of limitations") for acquiescence can be quite long, and is often fifteen years or longer in duration.

 In acquiescence cases, neither neighbor intends to take property from the other, but there is a mutual mistake as to the location of the actual boundary line.
-A claim in an acquiescence case cannot be "hostile" - if both neighbors believe they are observing the true boundary line, they cannot simultaneously claim that they are holding the property of another without regard to the true boundary line.
+A claim in an acquiescence case cannot be hostile" - if both neighbors believe they are observing the true boundary line and thus that they hold only their own land, they cannot simultaneously claim that they are holding the property of another without regard to the true boundary line.